tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

       - **Value**: Enabled
       - **Home page**: Enter a URL, such as `contoso.com`.

 5. Clear your search filter.
-Notice the settings you configured are listed at the top.
-If you configured many settings, you can also search for **enabled** or **disabled**:
+Notice the settings you configured are listed at the top:

     > [!div class="mx-imgBorder"]
     > ![Configured settings are listed at the top in Microsoft Intune](./media/tutorial-walkthrough-administrative-templates/configured-settings-administrative-template.png)